Lipids Are a Diverse Group of Hydrophobic Molecules

 1. Fats: Long-Term Energy Storage

-Fats (also called triglycerides) consist of:
+Fats (triglycerides) consist of:

 • One glycerol molecule